 Planet Aid reports spending 84% of its expenses on programs in 2015.
 CharityWatch's analysis of Planet Aid's 2015 tax form and audited financial statements shows the charity spending only 17% of its expenses on programs.

 Why the difference?

-In short, Planet Aid considers the costs associated with collecting and processing donated clothing and other goods to be a "recycling" program expense in support of its "significant contribution in the fight against climate change."
+In short, Planet Aid considers the costs associated with collecting and processing donated clothing and other goods to be a recycling program expense in support of its "significant contribution in the fight against climate change."
 It argues that if it did not collect these items they would end up in a landfill.
-In 2014 Planet Aid spent $28.4 million to collect and process these non-cash donations, and reported these costs as Program expenses.
+In 2015 Planet Aid spent approximately $29 million to collect and process these non-cash donations, and reported these costs as Program expenses.
 CharityWatch disagrees with Planet Aid's reporting and reallocates these expenses to Fundraising.
 Here's why:

 The expenses a charity incurs to raise donations, whether the donations are in the form of cash or non-cash items like donated clothing, are fundraising expenses, not program expenses.

 There are many nonprofit organizations that compete with one another for clothing donations.
 If Planet Aid did not collect the used clothing and other goods, most of the items would surely be collected by another charity, or by a for-profit company that could sell the items for a profit.
 So it is not the case that all of these items would likely end up in a landfill if Planet Aid did not collect them.